Quick Take

 ©Jeff Schultes/Shutterstock.com

 The Amazonian royal flycatcher is a medium-sized passerine bird, measuring 5.9 inches long and weighing 0.34 to 0.49 ounces, with an unknown wingspan.
-It has a long, broad bill, skinny neck, long wings, and tails.
-Adults are a dull brown on their upper parts with reddish-brown tails and a dark buffy yellow bellow with a white throat.
+It has a long, broad bill, a skinny neck, long wings, and tails.
+Adults are a dull brown on their upper parts with reddish-brown tails and a dark buffy yellow belly with a white throat.
 Their most notable feature is their fan-shaped crest, which folds down when unused.
 The male has a blue, black, and red-colored crest, while the females have black, blue, and yellow-orange.
 You can see these birds alone or in pairs, and they communicate with slow, plaintive whistles.
 But they are relatively quiet and inconspicuous most of the time.
 These birds prefer to stay solitary, feeding under the forest understory alone.

 Migration Pattern and Timing